Regular eye examinations are more than just a careful examination of your vision. They’re an essential check on the health of your eyes.

 If you notice any of the following symptoms you should make an appointment:

-Depending on your individual eye and family history, additional tests may be needed to enable a full understanding of your eye health.
-Such tests may include:
+Depending on your eye and family history, extra tests may be recommended to give a complete view of your eye health.
+These advanced eye tests may include:

 At the end of the consultation, the optometrist will discuss: